 Whatever your age, it pays to think about how taxes fit into retirement planning

-What type of plan should you invest in?
-When should you start taking distributions?
-What are the tax consequences?
+Planning for your retirement means making a series of financial decisions that will impact you both today and tomorrow: What type of plan should you invest in?
+How much should you save?
+What should you do with your plan when you change jobs?
+When should you start taking withdrawals?
+In what amounts?
 Whether you're just starting to think about retirement planning, are retired already, or are somewhere in between, addressing the relevant questions will help ensure your golden years are truly golden.

 Contributing to an employer-sponsored defined contribution plan, such as a 401(k), 403(b), 457, SARSEP or SIMPLE, is usually the first step in retirement planning:

 - Contributions are typically pretax, reducing your modified adjusted gross income (MAGI), which also can help you reduce or avoid exposure to the 3.8% NIIT,

 - Plan assets can grow tax-deferred — meaning you pay no income tax until you take distributions.

 - Your employer may match some or all of your contribution.

 Employee contributions are subject to annual limits.
 Because of tax-deferred compounding, increasing your contributions sooner rather than later can have a significant impact on the size of your nest egg at retirement.